BUT YET there I was.

 Which brought me to my second point.
 I was not a very social person.
-That may surprise given the smolderingly-handsome, wind-flick-through-my-(metaphorical)-hair, devil-may-care, light-up-a-room-but-keep-a-sensitive-journal picture my exploits conjure.
+That may surprise given the smolderingly-handsome, wind-flick-through-my-(metaphorical)-hair, devil-may-care, light-up-a-room-but-keep-a-sensitive-journal persona my exploits conjure.

 But in truth I was an ordinary, introverted, somewhat anxious, kind of aspergery, and horribly self-conscious guy the dance scene just happened to bring the best out of.
-The type of guy who groaned out loud at the memory of something embarrassing that had happened years before and whose cheeks did this weird twitchy thing whenever he tried to hold a smile for a photo.
+The type of guy who groaned out loud at the memory of something embarrassing that had happened to him years before, who struggled to maintain eye contact and whose cheeks did this weird twitchy thing whenever he tried to hold a smile for too long.

-Left to my own devices I tended far more towards being a recluse - happy to read, meditate, ruminate, dream - than an extrovert, out in the world making things happen and meeting people.
+Left to my own devices, I tended far more towards being a recluse - happy to read, meditate, ruminate, dream - than being out in the world making things happen and meeting people.

 * * * *